iTunes: About iOS backups

 - Paired Bluetooth devices (which you can only use if restored to the same phone that did the backup)

 - Trusted hosts that have certificates that can't be verified

 - Web clips

 * Your contacts are part of the backup to preserve recent calls and favorites lists.
-Back up your contacts to a supported personal information manager (PIM), iCloud, or another cloud-based service to avoid any potential contact data loss.
+To avoid any potential contact data loss, back up your contacts to a supported personal information manager (PIM) or another cloud-based service (such as Gmail or Microsoft Exchange).
+You can also make a copy of contacts that are in iCloud.
+Learn about backups in iCloud.